PedestrianDynamics/PedestrianDynamics.github.io/content/models/collision_free_speed_model/index.md

 {{< figure src="figure5.png" caption="Update algorithm" >}}

-The implementation of collision-free speed models presents several challenges.
-One challenge is the lack of definition for agent-wall interactions in the original model.
-However, this issue has been tackled by proposed enhancements to the model, such as Xu's generalized velocity model.
-Another challenge lies in accurately calibrating the parameters in both the speed and direction models.
-In certain symmetrical scenarios, determining a well-defined direction function can be difficult.
+Implementing the model raises several practical questions.
+The original model does not define agent-wall interactions; extensions such as Xu's generalized velocity model fill this gap.
+Calibrating the parameters of the speed and direction functions is another difficulty, and in some symmetrical scenarios the direction function is not well defined.

 ### Isotropical direction influence